Gamerkuipers/Hydroneer-Modding/BuildAnywhere/Readme.md

 # BuildAnywhere

 Allows you to place items anywhere on the map.
+You can now use [Hydrotility++](../Hydrotility%2B%2B) to configure settings.

 ## Creators